byett/dsd/Nexys-A7/Lab-3/README.md

 ### 5. Edit code with the following modifications (this will be your Lab 3 Extension/Submission!)

 * Modify one or more of the provided programs such that there is a second "ball".
 Each "ball" should:
-  * have a different appearance including shape (one of them may remain a square, but the other should be a triangle, circle, etc.) and color
+  * have a different appearance including shape (one of them may remain a square, but the other should be a triangle, circle, etc.) and color.
+For the color, you MUST introduce at least one more bit of color data on top of those currently used in ball.vhd.
+We are currently using red(2), green(2), and blue(1), but vga_top includes the other bits that are available to us (which are currently all being forced to 0) on lines 59-61.
-  * move at different speeds (you will need to introduce new signals to allow each ball to move both horizontally and vertically)
+  * move at different speeds and in both directions (you will need to introduce new signals to allow each ball to move both horizontally and vertically!)
   * be placed at different starting positions such that they do not initially collide with each other.

 * Include in your submission a discussion on how you created your new shape, how you discovered where to make the appropriate changes in the code, and a short video of your finished product.